microsoft-healthcare-madison/argonaut-subscription-info/README.md

 * Settings (e.g., URLs, light/dark look, etc.)
   * FHIR Server URL can be set to your test URL
   * Again, since everything runs in the browser, it can point to localhost, etc.
-  * The "Use Backport to R4" setting turns on/off wrapping `Subscription` and `SubscriptionTopic` in `Basic` resources
+  * The "Use Backport to R4" setting turns on/off using the R4 Backport instead of R5
-    * Note that notifications are still sent using R5 models - I have an idea I'm working on for this
   * Connecting gets the Capabilities Statement and checks for needed capabilities based on the operations in the UI
   * If you are having trouble connecting to your server, turn on the 'Skip FHIR Server Capabilities Check' toggle
 * Useful links (e.g., to the current and previous Connectathons, to the GitHub repos of this software, etc.)